GouriRajesh/Food-Peek/README.md

 * Change the path of the images used in the GUI to the current path where it is stored.
 * Update your EMAIL ID and PASSWORD under the email section of the application.
 * Update your USERNAME and PASSWORD to connect to the MySQL Database server.
+* Run each cell and train the ML model.
+Once the model is trained and ready, you will be able to use it in your application.

 <h3>THINGS TO KEEP IN MIND</h3>